 What is Amazon Redshift?

 Amazon Redshift is an Amazon Web Services-based petabyte-scale Data Warehousing solution.
-It’s also utilized for huge database migrations because as makes Data Management simple.
+It’s also utilized for massive database migrations because it simplifies Data Management.

 Key Features of Amazon Redshift